 * The author would like to thank Arzu Ünal, Kabir Tambar, Karin Doolan, Kelda Jamison and Noah D. Salomon for their invaluable comments and advice.

-Tags: activism, anti-capitalism, capitalism, cities, Gezi Park, Islam, Islamism, Istanbul, Justice and Development Party (AKP), neoliberalism, privatization, protests, Recep Tayyip Erdogan, secularism, Turkey, urban issues
+Tags: activism, anti-capitalism, capitalism, cities, Gezi Park, Islam, Islamism, Justice and Development Party (AKP), neoliberalism, privatization, protests, Recep Tayyip Erdogan, secularism, Turkey, urban issues